Business Plans & Feasibility Studies

 A feasibility study report is a planning tool similar to a business plan.
-The feasibility study is done to flesh out the possibilities in an initial business idea.
-The business plan then fully describes the business and its financial projections.
 The key differences are:

-- On the other hand, a business plan is developed only after it has been established that a business opportunity exist and the venture is about to commence.
-A feasibility study is all about business idea viability “Will this work?”while a business plan deals with business growth plan and sustainability “How will this work?”.
-This simply means that a business plan is prepared after a feasibility study has been conducted.
+- On the other hand, a business plan is developed only after it has been established that a business opportunity exist for the project or projects to be undertaken by the company.
+A feasibility study is all about business idea or project viability “Will this project work?”while a business plan deals with tactics, strategies, business growth plan and sustainability “How will this work?”.
+This simply means that a business plan is prepared after a project feasibility study has been conducted.

-- A feasibility report is filled with calculations, analysis and estimated projections of a business opportunity.
+- A feasibility report is filled with calculations, analysis and estimated projections of a project(s).
 While a business plan is made up of these and also tactics and strategies to be implemented in other to start and grow the business.

-- A feasibility study reveals the profit potential of a business idea or opportunity to the entrepreneur, while a business plan co-ordinates the tactics strategy to achieve the profit potential and helps the entrepreneur raise the needed startup capital from investors.
+- A feasibility study reveals the profit potential of one or more projects to the entrepreneur or other stakeholders, while a business plan co-ordinates the tactics and strategy to achieve the profit potential and helps the entrepreneur raise the needed startup capital from investors.
 This means that you will need to include the business tactics and strategies to convert feasibility reports into business plans.

 We offer business plans and or feasibility studies as combined or stand alone reports.
 Our Feasibility Studies are well designed and cater to the most discerning audience ad include information on:

 - Description of the Project: Identification of the list of product(s) or services(s) to be marketed and the general business model such as how the business will make money.
 It includes the technical processes, size, location and kind of inputs.

 - Market Feasibility: Description of the industry, industry competitiveness, market growth drivers and potential, sales projection and access to market outlets.